 - Imperial Topaz, named after the Russian Czars of the 18th and 19th centuries, was widely used in the Imperial Jewels of Russia.

-- With a rank of 8 on the Mohs scale of hardness, the Topaz gem is a durable and hard gemstone which makes the perfect choice for everyday jewelry.
+- With a rank of 8 on the Mohs scale of hardness, the Topaz gem is a durable and hard gemstone that makes the perfect choice for everyday jewelry.
 But, it does require proper care to avoid chipping and cracking.

 - In ancient times, Greeks believed that this gemstone could increase the strength of the wearer and provide much-needed help during hardships.

 - Ancient Greeks also used the stone to make the wearer invisible.
 And as per the Egyptians, wearing this gemstone as an amulet could help in protecting them from injury.
 Whereas, Romans used the stone to improve the eyesight.

 - Many people think of Topaz as a light brown gemstone that is inexpensive and found in abundance.
 But, that’s not really the case.
 Topaz gemstones also come in high-quality varieties that demand great prices in the gem market.

 - The gemstone is associated with faithfulness, friendship, devotion and commitment, which makes it a perfect gift for a wedding or anniversary.
 In fact, it is also the Wedding Anniversary Gemstone, which can be gifted to celebrate the 4th and 19th year of marriage.

 - When it comes to Topaz and its almost identical twin Citrine gemstone, both of them resemble so much that distinguishing between the two becomes almost impossible for a layman.

 - A 1680 carat colorless topaz is one of the well-known Topaz gemstones ever found in the history of gemology.
 This gem beautifully adorns the Portuguese crown.
 Initially, the gemstone was believed to be the largest diamond found to date, until its real identity as a Topaz gemstone came out.

 - The Topaz gemstone provides several benefits to the users.
 It is said that wearing a Golden Topaz can help in treating low immunity, obesity, anxiety, muscle cramps, joint pains, constipation, lower backache, stomach issues, diabetes, gallstones, and liver-related disorders, etc.